zuweie/EasyHighlightTextBlock/README.md

 # Easy Highlight TextBlock

 **When developing a WPF project** , I often use the TextBlock control.
-When I want to highlight a string within a TextBlock, here's the code I need:
+I feel **ball-ache** When I want to highlight a string within a TextBlock! here's the code I need:

 ```c#
 // set the text background to yellow ~~